 Mount Talinis is difficult to miss no matter where you are on the Dauin coast, and it offers a host of spectacular treks and adventures.
 A short trip to Cebu adds a series of breathtaking limestone slot canyons to the menu.

-We have selected four of the most interesting day trip adventures that showcase Talinis and Southern Cebu.
+We have selected three of the most interesting day trip adventures that showcase Talinis and Southern Cebu.
 All tours are designed so that guests will be back at the resort in time for their evening meals.
 So in normal circumstances, guests will return between 4pm and 7pm.

 Each trip has a different rating system as far as Adrenaline and Fitness is concerned, so it’s best to figure out where you stand, and be careful not to bite off more than you can chew.